class - Determine which copy constructors is called in C++ code -

 if compiler did not elide calls copy constructor, first 1 picked twice, i.e. 1 following signature:

-complex( const complex& other )
+complex( const complex& other ) the reason that:

-• object c in main() being copy-constructed rvalue (the value returned operator + temporary). true no matter how operator + returns complex object, long returns value. therefore, first copy constructor picked whenever copy elision not performed.
+- object - cin- main()being copy-constructed rvalue (the value returned- operator +temporary). true no matter how- operator +returns- complexobject, long returns value. therefore, first copy constructor picked whenever copy elision not performed.

 if using gcc , want verify behavior, try setting -fno-elide-constructors compilation flag (clang supports too, version 3.2 had bug , don't know whether fixed).